 The following day he wrote this cover letter (below).
 The same day, Leslie Groves, military chief of the Manhattan Project, wrote Winston Churchill’s science advisor seeking advice on how to combat Szilard and his colleagues.
+The FBI was already following Szilard.
 The bomb would be tested two weeks later and dropped over Hiroshima on August 6.

 July 4, 1945